kimballen/CVMS2025/README.md

-# CVMS2025 Camera Integration for Home Assistant
+# Siemens CVMS2025-IR Camera Integration for Home Assistant

-A custom Home Assistant integration for CVMS2025 network cameras that provides control and monitoring of digital I/O ports and temperature sensors.
+A custom Home Assistant integration for Siemens CVMS2025-IR network cameras that provides control and monitoring of digital I/O ports and temperature sensors.

 ## Features